 The CMS shall not prejudice the rights, jurisdiction and duties of any CCM to enforce its national laws or to take more stringent measures in accordance with its national laws, consistent with that CCM’s international obligations.

-.
+[AU] TCC shall annually prepare a provisional list of obligations to be assessed in the following year’s CMS using a risk-based approach.
+This will allow the Secretariat and TCC chair sufficient time to determine whether the Commission will need to adopt any additional audit points to inform the next year’s CMS process.

 PNA and Tokelau Response: Thank you for the suggestion.
 We agree with this suggestion.

-Each year, the Commission shall update what obligations shall be assessed in the following year [Japan] using referring to a risk-based approach [Japan] as a possible guidance for each CCM, once developed and agreed.
-Until this risk-based approach is developed, the Commission shall take into account the following factors in considering the obligations to be assessed in the following year:
+Each year, the Commission shall update what obligations shall be assessed in the following year, [AU]: upon consideration of the provisional list provided by TCC, [Japan] using referring to a risk-based approach [Japan] as a possible guidance for each CCM.
+[AU]: Each year, the Commission shall adopt audit points for any obligations on the updated list of obligations that do not have adopted audit points..

 PNA and Tokelau Response to Australia: Thank you for the suggestion.
 We agree with this suggestion.